idvorkin/techdiary/notes/machine-learning.md

 ### What is ML vs AI.

 AI is the idea that computers can do activities traditionally performed by humans .
 E.g. diagnose a disease, argue a case like a defence lawyer, drive a car, have a conversation.
-ML is a method to achieve artificial intelligence.
-Artificial intelligence can be achieved without ML using explicit human programmed algorithms.
-This was done for early medical diagnosis via explicit decision trees.
+ML is a method to achieve artificial intelligence, but not the only one.
+Early medical diagnosis AI was implemented by human programmers using decision trees created by subject matter experts.

 ### Generalize vs Narrow AI

 When most people say AI, they think about an AI that they can interact with like a human.
-This is very complex of AI.
+This is complex of AI.
 Narrow AI, is simpler, and limits the AI to a simpler task - e.g. helping you find a good vacation.

-### Why is ML stuff so complicated
+### Why is ML so complicated

-I don't think it is.
-Imagine asking someone how HTML works, and they describe to you how assembly is compiled for an ARM processor.
+Imagine asking someone how HTML works, and they describe to you how an ARM processor works.
 If someone did that you'd find HTML incredibly complicated.

-I think that's what's happening in ML today.
-The issue is the field is nascant and tools and abstractions haven't been well formulated and described yet.
+That's what's happening in ML today.
+The issue is the field is nascent and tools and abstractions haven't been well formulated and described yet.

 ## Resources